-All In Poker's marketing hook was to return up to 51% of the rake generated to the players, through the MLM's "downlines," the pyramided network of recruited players that was nested seven levels deep.
-As existing players recruited others, their own monthly rake paybacks would build, as would those for the "affiliates" at the top of the pyramid.
-Should any top-level participant somehow manage to completely fill up the seven-level pyramid that he headed --- with a "waterfall" effect designed to trickle extra players down the pyramid to plug in holes --- then these top-level participants could collect a small, rake-based commission from up to 97,655 other players, the maximum allowed under the program.
+All In Poker's marketing hook was to return up to 51% of the rake generated to the players, through the MLM's "downlines," a pyramided network of recruited players that was nested seven levels deep.
+As existing players recruited others, their own monthly rake paybacks would build, as would those for the affiliates at the top of the pyramid.
+Should any top-level participant somehow manage to completely fill up the seven-level pyramid that he headed (with a "waterfall" effect designed to trickle extra players down the pyramid to plug in holes) then these top-level participants could collect a small, rake-based commission from up to 97,655 other players, the maximum allowed under the program.

 Besides, the "Three Musketeers"-inspired visuals were cute, too.
 All for one and one for all, just a batch of poker buddies helping each other to make more money....

 Schiavio was an integral part of the operation from day one, whether or not he was one of the site's three top-level affiliates or a silent partner.
 By January of 2005, fully ten months before All In Poker's official launch date, Schiavio's wsop.com touted the unique poker/marketing proposition that was in the works: